-I really enjoy the low and slow cooked pork version of chile verde, but now and then I am in the mood for the chicken version.
+I really enjoy the low and slow cooked pork version of chile verde, but now and then I am in the mood for the chicken chile verde.
 This semi-homemade version takes alot less time, but still delivers that low and slow flavor typical of chile verde.
 For this version, I took a little help from the market and had previously purchased a few cans of fire roasted whole green chiles.
 Another great help would be to purchase a pre-cooked rotisserie chicken.
 It helps when the weather is warmer and you don’t want to heat up the kitchen all day.
 Or for when you need to put a nice homecooked dinner on the table, but don’t have alot of time to do that.
 I do typically add tomatillos to my chile verde and you most certainly can, but I left them out this time.
 The chicken chile verde is delicious served over rice, but one of my favorite ways to serve and eat it is over a crispy tostada with fresh salsa.

 This is funny now, but wasn’t too funny at the time.
 The chicken I used in this recipe was from a previous chicken recipe that I marinated for two days.
 I seared it and finished roasting it in the oven and in the end I felt that the chicken was bland.
 Disappointed, I took all the meat, shredded it and then this delicious and Not Bland Chicken Chile Verde happend…lol!
 This happens to the best of us.
 Can’t wait for lunch leftovers today!
 I tweeked it a little from the original by eliminating the tomatillos and adding fresh oregano.